Skip to Content

 he manufacturer can then analyze and use this data in combination with consumer information provided via Twitter or Facebook (via API).

 Providers of large, electronically controlled machines are now able to centrally monitor machine data using APIs.
-Each machine is connected to the system via its own APIs and transmits various data at regular intervals.
-Possible malfunctions and wear are detected at an early stage, maintenance can be provided, and spare parts ordered or exchanged when needed.
-In conjunction with an API-based infrastructure, this data can be directly networked with the ERP system, inventory, employees, etc., providing multiple opportunities for new efficiencies.
+Each machine is connected to the main system via its own APIs and transmits data at regular intervals.
+Possible malfunctions and wear are detected early, maintenance can be provided, and spare parts are ordered or exchanged when needed.
+With API-based integration, this data can be directly connected with the ERP system, inventory and employees, providing multiple opportunities for new efficiencies.

-However, the scope of APIs goes beyond machine data.
-In fact, there are literally no limits to the possible applications.
-From sensors on a highway, to shipping containers to a cargo bay, data is transmitted via APIs to communicate with stops on a supply chain.
-Intelligent household appliances can be controlled via applications, desktops can be woven into a communicating IT infrastructure, and external partners can be connected and integrated into your partner portal, all via APIs.
+The scope of APIs goes beyond machine data; there are practically no limits to the possible applications.
+From sensors on a highway, to shipping containers in a cargo bay, data is transmitted via APIs to communicate with various stops along a supply chain.
+Intelligent household appliances can be controlled via applications, desktops can be woven into a communicating IT infrastructure, and external partners can be connected and integrated into your partner portal – all via API integration.

-Yet, how is it possible that all this data can be collected and used from different sources, via different connections and in different formats?
-The cue is API integration.
+And how is it possible that all this data can be collected and used from different sources, via different connections and in different formats?
+The answer is API integration.

 API management is the process of managing, regulating, securing and monitoring APIs in a secure and protected environment.
 It enables you to control the increasing number of internal and external APIs used or provided by an organization.
-Professional API management addresses the needs of all API stakeholders - API publishers, API developers, App developers and API consumers.
+API management addresses the needs of all API stakeholders, including API publishers, API developers, app developers and API consumers.

 The company (or department) that provides APIs for others.
-It is also responsible for administering the APIs and monitoring daily API usage.
+An API publisher is also responsible for administering the APIs and monitoring daily API usage.

-Why API Management: Unmanaged APIs are not secure and cannot be reused efficiently.
+Why API management?
+Unmanaged APIs are not secure and cannot be reused efficiently.
 Their acceptance rate is low.
 If not properly managed, they put a service-based infrastructure of systems and applications at risk because they are not protected.
-In summary, APIs, if unmanaged, are the primary cause of business vulnerability and ultimately result in high costs.
+APIs, if unmanaged, are the primary cause of business vulnerability that can result in high costs.
 Our API management infographic illustrates the benefits of managed APIs compared to unmanaged APIs.

-API management is the solution to avert this threat to the company!
+API management is the solution to avoid this threat to your company!

 Learn more about the tasks of API management, how it can be part of the API infrastructure and all the challenges in our detailed blog: What is API management?

-The entire process from the design and release of an API to the end is called the API Life Cycle.
-This API Life Cycle has to be managed, documented, and this documentation needs to be made available to all API stakeholders who use the APIs.
+The entire process from the design and release of an API to the end is called the API lifecycle.
+This API lifecycle has to be managed and documented, and this documentation needs to be made available to all API stakeholders who use and integrate with APIs.

-In summary, API Full Lifecycle Management handles the administration and organisation of the various phases in the life of an API.
-According to Gartner, the 5 phases of the API lifecycle are
+API Full Lifecycle Management handles the administration and organization of the various phases in the life of an API.
+According to Gartner, the 5 phases of the API lifecycle are planning and design, implementation and testing, deploy and run (basic), deploy and run (advanced), and versioning and retirement.

 • Planning and Design: What are the functions of an API, who has access rights, what is the expected volume, etc?